yujunz/gitlab.com-runbooks/docs/patroni/patroni-management.md

    cluster member.
 1. `systemctl enable patroni && systemctl start patroni` (for some reason we do not automate this yet, but this operation is rare).
 1. Follow the patroni logs.
-A pg_basebackup will take several hours, after which point streaming replication will begin.
+Current implementation for bootstraping new nodes implies taking a `pg_basebackup` from the leader.
+This will take several hours, after which point streaming replication will begin.
 Silence alerts as necessary.

 ## Scaling the cluster down